perladvent/perldotcom/content/article/_pub_2012_10_an-overview-of-lexing-and-parsing.md

 Good Solutions and Home-grown Solutions
 =======================================

-There's anotherâmore significantâ reason to discuss lexing and parsing: to train programmers, without expertise in such matters, to resist the understandable urge to opt for using tools they are already familiar with, with regexps being the obvious choice.
+There's another—more significant— reason to discuss lexing and parsing: to train programmers, without expertise in such matters, to resist the understandable urge to opt for using tools they are already familiar with, with regexps being the obvious choice.